-In addition to our Ignatian Silent Retreat Schedule,we offer regularly scheduled days of rest and recollection led by reputable directors.
-These day-long retreats consist of two conferences and Mass as well as built in time for Adoration and an opportunity for Confession.
+In addition to our Ignatian Silent Retreat Schedule,we offer regularly scheduled days of rest and recollection.
+Beginning at 10am and ending at 3pm, these day-long retreats consist of two conferences and Mass as well as built in time for Adoration and an opportunity for Confession.
 Lunch is provided.
 There is no set cost for these retreats.
 Rather, we invite retreatants to prayerfully make a donation to Broom Tree.
 It is through these gifts that Broom Tree remains available and accessible to all.
 Space is limited.
 Register early.

 TO REGISTER click the link above or for more Information call: 605-263-1040 or email: email@example.com

 directed by Monsignor Richard Mahowald

 The Lesson of Fatima: One Hundred Years Ago & Today

 Topic TBA - Directed by Father Andrew Dickinson

 Topic TBA - Directed by Father Steven Jones

 Peace and Freedom: Goals of the Interior Life

 Topic TBA - Directed by Father Tom Anderson